 When we think about AI in the workplace, AI in ITSM is a great place to start automating.
-But for all the opportunity AI offers ITSM, it’s not plug-and-play.
+But for all the opportunity AI offers ITSM, it’s not entirely plug-and-play.
 Why?
 Because ticket categories, assignment groups, terminologies and SLAs vary across organizations.

 Static, rules-based systems are too restrictive and limited to be valuable.
 AI systems that are overly broad are less accurate, lack sufficient domain knowledge, and require significant customization.
 All of which drives up the system’s total cost of ownership and time to value.

 Additionally, having tight integrations with the organization’s existing ITSM, HR, and Financial applications ensures the relevance and accuracy of the actions taken by the AI system.
 And, allowing end users to interact with the system from their collaboration platform of choice (i.e., Slack, Skype of Business etc.) accelerates the rate of adoption.

 For these reasons, and more, it’s essential that a team of both AI and ITSM domain experts are involved early in the data and workflow modeling process to ensure the AI system achieves outcomes based on the unique needs of the organization.